caffeinalab/ti.sharer/README.md

 #### Via Github

-Download the latest release, and add in your *config.json*, under `dependencies`:
+Download the latest release, unzip in `app/widgets` and add in your *config.json*, under `dependencies`:

 ```json
 "dependencies": {